Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 The equivalent of `mbedtls_cipher_reset` is to call [`psa_cipher_abort`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/group/group__cipher/#group__cipher_1gaad482cdca2098bca0620596aaa02eaa4) or [`psa_aead_abort`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/group/group__aead/#group__aead_1gae8a5f93d92318c8f592ee9fbb9d36ba0).
 Note that you must set the key again with a setup function: the PSA API does not have a special way to reuse an operation object with the same key.

 There is no equivalent for the `mbedtls_cipher_get_xxx` functions to extract information from an ongoing PSA cipher or AEAD operation.
 Applications that need this information will need to save it from the key and operation parameters.

+### NIST KW and KWP

+TF-PSA-Crypto 1.0 does not yet have a PSA API for key wrapping.
+We plan to implement the upcoming PSA API in a future minor version.
+In the meantime, you can continue using the legacy module `<mbedtls/nist_kw.h>`.
+The API of this module was tweaked in TF-PSA-Crypto 1.0, compared to Mbed TLS 3.6, to take the wrapping key as a PSA key identifier as input instead of a custom context.
+See the [1.0/4.0 transition guide](1.0-migration-guide.md#changes-to-nist_kw) for more information.

 ## Hashes and MAC